 His last recommendation when winding down the Goldenbar Report in September of 2006 was for clients to allocate up to a 45% exposure to a short position against the equity averages, and largely the financial sector “XLF”; 40% to a long position in gold bullion (physical or GLD); and a residual core position (15%) in gold equities.

 From March 2008 to January 2009, Mr. Bugos compiled a portfolio of thirteen small cap precious metal juniors to buy during the correction for readers of his Gold & Options Trader (published by Agora Financial).
-These juniors returned an average 275% from the trough in 2008-09 to their peak in 2011, and 248% from my entry prices, significantly outperforming the HUI and other gold share indexes in this period (this “GOT” portfolio is still up slightly even after the 2012-13 liquidation.
+These juniors returned an average 275% from the trough in 2008-09 to their peak in 2011, and 248% from his entry prices, significantly outperforming the HUI and other gold share indexes in this period.

 Since 2009, Mr. Bugos has been the CEO of his own independent research company (Precious Metals Equity Research), which sells research and subadvisory services to broker-dealers, investment managers, and general providers of financial content.
 And which provides consulting services to junior mining companies.